 Your stories stay yours.
 We will never claim ownership of them.
 We simply request a right to use and publish them, once reviewed and selected.
 At any time, you can cross-promote them wherever you want and at your own free will.
 In fact, we will be more than happy to see you spreading valuable content for as many developers as possible.
 It is what daily.dev stands for.
 One last point to note is that there is no option to change the canonical URL for posts published on our blog.

 In other words, stories accepted on daily.dev have and will be shared under a non-exclusive license, where content ownership remains with the contributing writer. daily.dev is granted the right to edit, publish, and distribute the story in any of its publishing platforms.

 You definitely reached the right place.
 Please check the complete guide above.
 The instruction you are looking for is under the title "How to submit a story."

 How long will it take you to review my draft?

-We are committed to providing the first feedback within one week from your submission (assuming that you followed the instructions above).
+We are committed to providing the first feedback within 10 days from your submission (assuming that you followed the instructions above).
 However, the process until your article is published might take a bit longer as we will make minor edits and suggest some changes to maximize your story's potential.